Mapping the Orbital Landscape of Perturbing Planet Solutions for Single-Planet Systems with TTVs: Introduction

-In short, the amplitude of TTVs is proportional to a planets' own orbital period as planets gravitationally interact on the the orbital timescale.
-As the acceleration of a body doesn't depend on its own mass, TTVs of each planet scale with the mass of the \textit{other} bodies in the system and are insensitive to their own mass.
-In a two planet system, if we define $P_0$ and $P_1$ as the orbital periods of the two planets, $m_0$, $m_1$, and $m_2$ as the masses of the star and two planets, respectively, and $f_{ij}$ (a function of semi- major axis ratio, $\alpha_{ij}=\mathrm{min}(a_i/a_j,\,a_j/a_i)$) describes the perturbations of planet $j$ on planet $i$ and the angular orbital elements of the planets $\theta_{ij} = (\lambda_i, e_i, \omega_i, I_i, \Omega_i, \lambda_j, e_j, \omega_j, I_j, \Omega_j)$, then to lowest order in mass ratio, the $O-C$ TTVs ($\delta t_1$ and $\delta t_2$) can be expressed as
+In short, the amplitude of TTVs is proportional to a planet's own orbital period as planets gravitationally interact on the the orbital timescale.
+As the acceleration of a body doesn’t depend on its own mass, TTVs of each planet primarily scale with the masses of the \textit{other} bodies in the system.
+However, higher-order effects---e.g., the way planet~1 perturbs planet~2 can influence how planet~2 then perturbs planet~1 in return---can introduce weak dependencies on a planet’s own mass.
+In a two planet system, if we define $P_0$ and $P_1$ as the orbital periods of the two planets, $m_0$, $m_1$, and $m_2$ as the masses of the star and two planets, respectively, and $f_{ij}$ (a function of semi-major axis ratio, $\alpha_{ij}=\mathrm{min}(a_i/a_j,\,a_j/a_i)$) describes the perturbations of planet $j$ on planet $i$ and the angular orbital elements of the planets $\theta_{ij} = (\lambda_i, e_i, \omega_i, I_i, \Omega_i, \lambda_j, e_j, \omega_j, I_j, \Omega_j)$, then to lowest order in mass ratio, the $O-C$ TTVs (observed-minus-calculated timing residual; $\delta t_1$ and $\delta t_2$) can be expressed as

-For more on how to evaluate these functions, see \citet{Nesvorny2008, Nesvorny2009, Nesvorny2010, Agol2016, Deck2016}.
+For more on how to evaluate these functions, see \citet{Nesvorny2008, Nesvorny2009, Nesvorny2010, AgolDeck2016, Deck2016}.
 If there are more than two planets in the system, the mass-ratios of the planets to the star are sufficiently small, and none of the planet-pairs are in a mean-motion resonance (MMR), then the TTVs are well approximated as a linear combination of the perturbations due to each companion planet.
 In this case, for $N$ planets, the TTVs for planets $i = 1, 2, ..., N$ can be expressed as